Auditing Information Disclosure During LLM-Scale Gradient Descent Using Gradient Uniqueness: Introduction

-\textbf{Our Contributions.} We present a mathematically derived privacy score called \emph{gradient uniqueness} or GNQ, that monotonically increases with an upper bound on the information disclosed to an attacker by mini-batch gradient descent.
-Thus, GNQ provides a principled, well-justified analysis of the risk of the disclosure of individual datapoints during SGD.
-Specific contributions are:
+\item We present a mathematically derived privacy score called \emph{gradient uniqueness} or GNQ, that monotonically increases with an upper bound on the information disclosed to an attacker by mini-batch gradient descent.
+Thus, GNQ provides a principled, well-justified analysis of the risk of the disclosure of individual datapoints in a learned model.

-$\bullet$ The basis of GNQ in a mathematical analysis of SGD contrasts with other, heuristic privacy scores used in empirical attack-based auditing (Sec.~\ref{sec:related_work}).
-The derivation of GNQ is general, and does not make any assumption on the model architecture, dataset type, and the adversary strategy (Sec.~\ref{sec:theory}).

-$\bullet$ We show empirically the ability of GNQ to explain/predict the success rate of various attacks, as well as the impact of standard, algorithmic components of the SGD algorithm (batch size, learning rate, etc.) on the vulnerability of a learned model.
-(Sec.~\ref{subsec:generality})

-$\bullet$ While the derivation of a suite of defenses based on GNQ is left to future work, we empirically test a simple, GNQ-based defense: rank datapoints within a dataset from the highest risk to the lowest risk using GNQ, and remove those at highest risk from training.
-We provide a compute/memory-efficient implementation suitable for large models and datasets (Sec.~\ref{sec:defense}).
-Our experiments consider CNN-based models like the ResNet-family and Transformer-based models like the BERT-family.
-We find that a GNQ-based defense achieves comparable privacy level as DP-SGD; nearly perfect protection from a membership inference attack (MIA), while being substantially better in terms of model utility.
-It also protects against reconstruction attacks with high model accuracy (Sec.~\ref{subsec:Dij-guided}).
+\item Computing the GNQ metric itself seems prohibitively expensive, requiring the inversion of massive matrices of size $P \times P$, where $P$ is the number of model parameters (in practice, for the largest models, $P$ can be in the trillions).
+But surprisingly, it is very practical and can be computed with low overhead.
+We present an algorithm for computing GNQ in-run that makes use of a ``batch-space'' rather than ``parameter-space'' computation to dramatically reduce the cost of computing GNQ for each training point.

+\item We show through extensive experimentation that GNQ is in fact a useful metric for the disclosure associated with each training point in a learned model, and that our efficient GNQ implementation adds only a very small overhead to mini-batch gradient descent.